-No, the policy bears no relation to good relations.
+No, the policy has no relevance to good relations.

-No, the policy bears no relation to good relations.
+No, the policy has no relevance to good relations.

-No, the policy bears no relation to good relations.
+No, the policy has no relevance to good relations.

 Additional considerations

 Multiple identity

 5. Generally speaking, people can fall into more than one Section 75 category.
 Taking this into consideration, are there any potential impacts of the policy or decision on people with multiple identities?
 (For example, disabled minority ethnic people; disabled women; young Protestant men, and young lesbians, gay and bisexual people).